 Patella tendonitis is an injury that affects the tendon connecting your kneecap (patella) to your shinbone.
 The patella tendon plays a pivotal role in the way you use your leg muscles.
 It helps your muscles extend your knee so that you can kick a ball, run uphill and jump up in the air.

-Patellar tendinitis is most common in athletes whose sports involve frequent jumping — such as basketball and volleyball.
-For this reason, patellar tendinitis is commonly known as jumper’s knee.
-However, even people who don’t participate in jumping sports can experience patellar tendinitis.
+Patella tendinitis is most common in athletes whose sports involve frequent jumping — such as basketball and volleyball.
+For this reason, patella tendinitis is commonly known as jumper’s knee.
+However, even people who don’t participate in jumping sports can experience patella tendinitis.